Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 - Boyd has been the target of 17.9% (94 total) of his team's 526 passing attempts this season.

-- Boyd has seen the ball thrown his way seven times in the red zone this season, 12.3% of his team's 57 red zone pass attempts.
+- With seven targets in the red zone this season, Boyd has been on the receiving end of 12.3% of his team's 57 red zone pass attempts.

 - The Bengals have run 55.7% passing plays and 44.3% rushing plays this season.
 They rank fifth in the NFL in scoring.